CBD, Meditation, Exercise and Neurogenesis for Anxiety - A path to long term change

 Seven days of treatment with CBD reduced mechanical allodynia, decreased anxiety-like behavior, and normalized 5-HT activity.

-5-HT is serotonin pathway.
+5-HT is the serotonin pathway.

 Our favorite part is "normalized".